izmeera2000/minute_meeting/notes/MinuteMeeting/Flow.md

-note able to import / export or even save as favourite notification push  notification
+note able to import / export or even save as favourite

+%% notification push  notification  %%

-user %% profile %%
+%% user  profile  %%

 %%
 role based user on every meeting
 (only su can create meeting , admin can only upload without approval , ) %%

-in meeting compare time with start and end
 %%
+in meeting compare time with start and end %%
+%%
 {bilik meeting manage
 user manage}
  %%
-tied to user  uniuque key like seed
+%% tied to user  uniuque key like seed %%

 %% roles(admin,member)   %%